 Oranges Recipe for Dogs

-Because oranges are a fruit your dog should eat pretty sparingly, we suggest making orange popsicles that can be easily stored in your freezer sure to remove for long periods of time to share with your pup every now and then.
+Because oranges are a fruit your dog should eat pretty sparingly, we suggest making orange popsicles that can be easily be stored in your freezer.
+You can then share with your pup every now and then.
 While other fruit popsicles are made with plain yogurt, we like to keep our frozen orange treats a little more simple to keep the sugar content to a minimum and make sure they last for much longer!

 What You Need: